billsix/cprogrammingbook/doc/02-Variables.rst

 in an ordinary integer constant whose value is the machine representation of the single character.
-The introduction of extended characters may cause you to stumble over this by accident; if '<a>' is a multibyte character (encoded with a shift-in shift-out around it) then '<a>' will be a plain character constant, but containing several characters, just like the more obvious 'abcde'.
+The introduction of extended characters may cause you to stumble over this by accident; if '<a>' is a multi-byte character (encoded with a shift-in shift-out around it) then '<a>' will be a plain character constant, but containing several characters, just like the more obvious 'abcde'.
 This is bound to lead to trouble in